-You can create the finance charges by printing the statements, or you can click the Print preview and Drilldown (when available) button to review it before printing it.
+You can create the finance charges by printing the statements, or you can click the Preview report on screen button to review it before printing it.
 You can also print a single statement for a client with whom you have multiple job contracts.
 The Client Contract Statement lists the invoices by job and provides the total amount and remaining balance of each invoice.

-Accounts Receivable Holdback
+About Accounts Receivable Holdbacks